Introduction to the Texas Public

-Today’s workforce requires some postsecondary certificate to achieve a sustainable wage.
+Today’s workforce requires some postsecondary credential to achieve a sustainable wage.
 That means, when this population drops out, we are accepting a poverty wage in return for our K–12 investment.
 And worse, we block these students from reaching their potential.
-The high rate of FGLI dropouts works against our better interests as well as the better interest of statewide initiatives such as TX60X30, whose goal is to have 60% of our population with some postsecondary credential by year 2030.
+The high rate of FGLI dropouts works against our better interests as well as the better interest of statewide initiatives such as TX60X30, whose goal was to have 60% of our Texas high school graduates with some postsecondary credential by year 2030.
 They recently changed the goal to include all 25–34-year-olds who live in Texas, making it easier to achieve, but making it less impactful.
 It is important that we continue to track the population of native Texans who are achieving some postsecondary credential rather than including Texas transplants.
 By tracking native Texans’ credentials, we can hold our secondary and higher ed public schools accountable.
-TX60X30 reports our current population, ages 25-34, with an associate degree or higher is 40.7%.
+TX60X30 reports our current population, ages 25-34, with an associate degree or higher is 43.6%.
 Recent reports, however, show only 29% of our Texas high school graduates earn any post-secondary credential.